statiolake/procon-assistant/README.md

     Your program's output is all collect when checks line by line, but is different when checks whole output.
 Maybe you forget newline after the last output line.

+### `compile`

+alias: `co`

+compiles your solution.
+It won't do any test.
+If you have a lot of error messages, maybe using `compile` is a better choice, since you can focus on compiler error messages.

 ### `login {contest-site}`